lit/lit.dev/packages/lit-dev-content/site/guide/templates/overview.md

   order: 1
 ---

-Lit includes a fast and lightweight templating library called lit-html.

 Lit templates are written using JavaScript template literals tagged with the `html` tag.
 The contents of the literal are mostly plain, declarative, HTML:

 ```js